The Charm of Venice, the Amazing Water City

 Transportation in Venice: How the City Moves on Water

 Transportation in Venice is very unique and different from other cities in the world.
-Because canals dominate the city's landscape, the main modes of transportation here are watercraft such as vaporetti (water buses), water taxis, and private boats.
-Besides using water transportation, both local residents and tourists also commonly walk along the city's narrow alleys filled with historic buildings and small shops.
-Although most of the city area is free of motorized vehicles, there are several areas in the outskirts of the aquatic city that are still served by land bus routes and trams.
-This water-dependent transportation system is one of the special attractions that makes this city in Italy unique and memorable.
+Because canals dominate the cityscape, the main modes of transportation here are water vehicles such as vaporetto (water buses), water taxis, and private boats.
+In addition to using water transportation, locals and tourists also often walk through the city's narrow alleys lined with historic buildings and small shops.
+Although most of the city is free of motorized vehicles, there are some areas on the outskirts of the city that are still served by bus and tram routes.
+This water-based transportation system is one of the unique attractions that makes this Italian city so memorable.

 Gondola of Venice: A Symbol of Romance and Tradition